Classic Tones: “Smoke On the Water” – Deep Purple

 Recorded using a mobile studio belonging to The Rolling Stones, the bulk of the guitar tracks were cut in an empty theater in Switzerland, giving the sound a unique ambience.
 Having been moved on by the local police for making too much noise, however, the band set up again in an empty hotel where Blackmore then cut his solo using a Stratocaster neck pickup with his amp isolated in a separate space.

-For some instant Ritchie Blackmore-inspired tones take a look at Catalinbread (opens in new tab)’s new Dreamcoat and Skewer pedals.
+For some instant Ritchie Blackmore-inspired tones take a look at Catalinbread’s new Dreamcoat and Skewer pedals.

-Buy Deep Purple’s Machine Head here (opens in new tab).
+Buy Deep Purple’s Machine Head here.

-The Pick Newsletter
+Get The Pick Newsletter

 Rod Brakes is a music journalist with an expertise in guitars.
-Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World (opens in new tab), Guitar Player (opens in new tab) and MusicRadar (opens in new tab) in addition to specialist music books, blogs and social media.
+Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar in addition to specialist music books, blogs and social media.
 He is also a lifelong musician.